spryker/spryker-core/.github/PULL_REQUEST_TEMPLATE.md

 ##### Change log
 {Add here highlights of what are the important new things that come with this feature.}
-- I added this.
+- Xyz has been added.
-- I added this.
+- Xyz has been added.

 -----------------------------------------